pietermartin/umlg/doc/markdown/sqlg.md

     	"public"."V_City" ON "public"."E_capital"."public.City__I" = "public"."V_City"."ID"

-This is an optimized way to retrieve whole sub-graphs with one hit to the db.
+The `RepeatStep` together with the `emit` modulater is an optimized way to retrieve whole sub-graphs with one hit to the db.

 **Note:** The generated sql uses a `left join` if the repeat statements has an `emit` modulator.